How to create your own model railroad track plans...

 Once your benchwork is built you can start putting down some tracks loosely on the subroadbed and see how it looks and how it might operate.
 This will help you further refine your plan when you can see it in 3D.

-If you are planning on having grades, or elevations, in your track plan, or if you want to find out more about making sure you have proper clearance for your tunnels and bridges, you may wish to visit the page on Grades and Clearances.
+If you are planning on having grades, or elevations, in your track plan, or if you want to find out more about making sure you have proper clearance for your tunnels and bridges,and the proper space between curving parallel tracks, etc., you may wish to visit the page on Grades and Clearances.

-I usually spend quite a bit of time on my model railroad track planning.
-I try to imagine how my trains will travel, how they will operate, how many trains I want to have running at the same time without having to worry about crashes, how they will spot cars in spurs, how they will pick up the empty cars, how to avoid tying up the mainline, etc., etc. I do this on paper at first with lots of different drawings of different parts of the layout.
+I usually spend quite a bit of time on my model railroad track plans.
+I try to imagine how my trains will travel, how they will operate, how many trains I want to have running at the same time without having to worry about crashes, how they will spot cars in spurs, how they will pick up the empty cars, how to avoid tying up the mainline, etc., etc. I do this on paper at first with lots of different drawings of different parts of the layout and then I use the Railmodeler software to "draw" it on my Mac.
+Mostly, I want to try to avoid "re-do's" later.

 When I get to see how it works in 3D on the subroadbed, integrating the track with the terrain, the plan changes further.